WDT Model Files

 2. Enter a name for the WDT model file provider.

-3. Click Upload File and browse to the directory where you saved the WDT model file.
+3. Select Upload File and browse to the directory with the WDT model file.

 The WDT model file must be in YAML or JSON format.

-5. Click OK to upload the WDT model file.
+4. Select Done to create the WDT model file.

 Edit a WDT Model File